Euromaidan: 11 December 2013 assault on Maidan

-Hrushevsky Street riots
+Hrushevsky Street protests

-On 19 January a Sunday mass protest, the ninth in a row, took place, gathering up to 200,000 in central Kyiv to protest against the new anti-protest laws, dubbed the Dictatorship Laws.
+On 19 January, up to 200,000 protesters gathered in central Kyiv to oppose the new anti-protest laws, dubbed the Dictatorship Laws.
 Many protesters ignored the face concealment ban by wearing party masks, hard hats and gas masks.
-Opposition leader Vitali Klitschko appeared covered with powder after he was sprayed with a fire extinguisher.
-Riot police and government supporters cornered a group of people who were trying to seize government buildings.
-The number of riot police on Hrushevskoho Street increased after buses and army trucks showed up.
-The latter resulted in the buses being burned as a barricade.
-The next day, a clean-up began in Kyiv.
-On 22 January, more violence erupted in Kyiv.
-This resulted in 8–9 people dead.
+They attempted to march from the Maidan to the parliament buildings.
+Fierce clashes broke out on Hrushevsky Street when the protest march was blocked by riot police.
+The violent standoff continued for three days, during which three protesters were shot dead by riot police.

 February 2014: Revolution

 The deadliest clashes were on 18–20 February, which saw the most severe violence in Ukraine since it regained independence.
-Thousands of protesters advanced towards parliament, led by activists with shields and helmets, and were fired on by police snipers.
+Thousands of protesters advanced towards parliament, led by activists with shields and helmets, and were fired on by the Berkut and police snipers.
 Almost 100 were killed.

 On 21 February, an agreement was signed by Yanukovych and leaders of the parliamentary opposition (Vitaly Klitschko, Arseny Yatsenyuk, Oleh Tyahnybok) under the mediation of EU and Russian representatives.
 There was to be an interim unity government formed, constitutional reforms to reduce the president's powers, and early elections.
 Protesters were to leave occupied buildings and squares, and the government would not apply a state of emergency.
 The United States supported a stipulation that Yanukovych remain president in the meantime, but Maidan protesters demanded his resignation.
 The signing was witnessed by Foreign Ministers of Poland, Germany and France.
 The Russian representative would not sign the agreement.

 The next day, 22 February, Yanukovych fled to Donetsk and Crimea and parliament voted to remove him from office.
-On 24 February Yanukovych arrived in Russia.
+On 24 February, Yanukovych arrived in Russia.